-"During the last academic year, I continued my work in developing computed-aided breast cancer detection using MRI images.
-My effort was put into trying to extract physiologically important information out of the images and use it for cancer detection.
-I presented papers at an international conference in Washington D.C. during April 2006 and a conference in Copenhagen during October.
+"My work included developing computed-aided breast cancer detection using MRI images through trying to extract physiologically important information out of the images and use it for cancer detection.
+I presented papers at conferences in Washington D.C. during April 2006 and in Copenhagen during October.
 The experience of my study is very valuable and beneficial to me in many ways.
 After my graduation, I decided to apply my skill set in a different field.
 Currently, I am working as a quantitative researcher for an investment bank in Japan.
 The photo was taken after crossing the finishing line in the 2011 Tokyo marathon."